 A style guide is a classification of rules or guides for a particular application.

-The style guide is the is the base of all guides that are the subset of the style guide.
+The style guide is the base of all guides that are the subset of the style guide.

 It is the “Playbook”